Answers to Some Common Questions:

 How do I know that the produce is organic?

 Garden of Eve Farm, LLC is certified by a third-party certifier, NOFA-NY Certified Organic, LLC.
 The use of synthetic chemical fertilizers and pesticides is prohibited in Certified Organic Production.
-If you opt for a fruit share, you should know that fruits are very fresh and flavorful, but are not organic.
+If you opt for a fruit share, you should know that fruits are very fresh and flavorful, but are not all organic.
 They are grown on Garden of Eve's next-door neighbor’s farm using lots of compost and low-spray techniques.
-(It's near impossible to grow organic fruit in New York State)
+For more information, see The Farm.

 How much produce will I get each week?

-What types of vegetables can I expect to find in my box?
+What types of vegetables can I expect to receive?

 Can I "share" a share?

-If you think you can't eat a full share's worth, feel free to find a friend to share your share with.
-Please complete one membership form, and note who you are sharing with.
+If you think you can't eat a share's worth, feel free to find a friend with whom to share your share.
+Please complete one membership form, and note with whom you are sharing.
 If you are interested in sharing but don't have anyone to share with, send us an email.
-When we hear from at least one other person interested in sharing a share, we'll put you in contact with each other.
-(Please Note: We limit ourselves to letting people know of others interested in sharing.
-You are responsible for working out details yourselves and resolving any differences you may have on your own.)
+When we hear from at least one other person interested in sharing a share, we'll put you in contact with each other (please note that the CSA only lets people know of others interested in sharing.
+You are responsible for working out details yourselves and resolving any differences you may have on your own).

 What's involved with volunteering?

-In order to keep the group running, we ask each member to volunteer at 2 distributions through the season or in some other capacity.
-Volunteer sign-ups will happen at the first distribution.
+In order to keep the group running, we ask each member to volunteer at 2 distributions through the season or in another capacity if it's not feasible to volunteer during distributions.
+Please see Volunteer Instructions for more information.

 Is there risk involved in becoming a member?